JutsFunFor/coffee_detection/README.md

 #### 1) Collecting images

 The main part of each training process is to collect and standartize data.
 As for me, training dataset contains 184 images from diffferent coffee machines, light conditions and coffee types.
 All images was cropped according region of interests.
 Each image has shape of (100, 150, 3).
 Input tensor of ssd_mobilenet has shape of (1, 100, 150, 3).
-Validataion dataset includes about 50 images and test dataset has the same size.
+Test dataset includes about 50 images.

 #### 2) Labeling images

 Now we have to label each image to provide tfrecords for deep learning model.
-I used CVAT.org for labling images.
+I used CVAT.org for labeling images.

 ![image](https://user-images.githubusercontent.com/43553016/139851714-bfec2dce-b24e-4545-8503-054ed968da75.png)